 ING means "Internationale Nederlanden Groep".
 ING Bank is an Amsterdam-based financial services company founded in 1991 through a merger.
 Its main activities are retail banking, direct banking, commercial banking, investment banking, wholesale banking, private banking, asset management, and insurance services.
 ING bank is one of the world's largest banks, with a total of $ 1.1 trillion in assets.

 The Dutch ING bank paid 775 million euros in September 2018 for mismatches that allowed companies to launder hundreds of millions of euros and pay bribes for six years, including a Curacao underwear company and a Russian mobile phone operator.

 The bank's flaws came to light after the Dutch prosecutor investigated the perpetrators of four companies that had accounts with ING, including a $ 55 million bribe paid by the Russian mobile operator VimpelCom to the daughter of the president of Uzbekistan.

-De Volksbank is the Dutch public bank.
+De Volksbank is a Dutch public bank.
 The bank is a retail bank that offers financial products to companies and individuals.
 It was called SNS Bank before it was restructured in 2017.
 The Dutch government acquired the bank and its principal shareholder in 2013.
 In 2016, SNS Bank was the fourth-largest bank in the Netherlands in terms of total assets.

-In 2019, the Dutch government wanted more industry participation in another pilot project, the Fintelalliance, which in its original setup enabled FIU analysts and compliance staff from De Volksbank to swap jobs for several months.
+In 2019, the Dutch government wanted more industry participation in another pilot project, the Fintelalliance, which in its original setup, enabled FIU analysts and compliance staff from De Volksbank to swap jobs for several months.